subhayu99/sqlstream/docs/index.md

 # SQLStream

-**A lightweight, pure-Python SQL query engine for CSV, Parquet, JSON, and JSONL files with lazy evaluation and intelligent optimizations.**
+**A lightweight, pure-Python SQL query engine for CSV, Parquet, JSON, JSONL, HTML, and Markdown files with lazy evaluation and intelligent optimizations.**

 ---